 198 First Avenue

-Originally destroyed in Superstorm Sandy, this park was completely renovated in 2014 thanks to The Sandy Ground Project.
-Dedicated to six-year-old Sandy Hook victim Noah Pozner, this playground features multiple play structures, including one that has wheelchair accessible ramps, and a spray park.
-There is no lip or barrier to get into the spray park, making it easier for those in wheelchairs or with limited mobility to escape the summer heat.
+Originally destroyed in superstorm Sandy, this park was completely renovated in 2014 thanks to The Sandy Ground Project.
+Dedicated to six-year-old Sandy Hook school shooting victim Noah Pozner, this playground features multiple play structures, including one that has wheelchair accessible ramps, and a spray park.
+There are no lips or barriers to get into the spray park, making it easier for those in wheelchairs or with limited mobility to escape the summer heat.

-RELATED: New Sensory Gym on Long Island Appeals to Special Needs Community
+RELATED: Sensory Gym on Long Island That Appeals to the Special-Needs Community

 Accessible features abound in the LATCP playground at Field 4 of Eisenhower Park.
 Photo courtesy of Let All The Children Play